 Over the last several years, drug-resistant S. pneumonia (DRSP) and penicillin-resistant S. pneumonia have become more common.
 Penicillin resistance is the result of alterations in the penicillin-binding protein (PBP) and affects the binding penicillin but not that of all the beta-lactams.
 DRSP is the result of genetic mutations that can either cause an active efflux of the drug out of the cell or block it from binding.
 Those at risk of DRSP include the extremes of age, recent antimicrobial therapy, either attending daycare or having a family member who attends daycare, having multiple co-morbid conditions, or being recently hospitalized.

-Those with pneumonia may present with a wide array of symptoms, but the most common include dyspnea, cough, pleuritic pain, sputum production and fever.
-However, in many studies, these symptoms have been found to neither be sensitive or specific for the diagnosis of pneumonia.
-In the elderly, clinical presentation may not follow typical patterns, leading to delay in diagnosis and increased mortality.
+Those with pneumonia may present with a wide array of symptoms, but the most common include dyspnea, cough, pleuritic pain, sputum production, and fever.
+However, in many studies, these symptoms have been found to neither are sensitive or specific for the diagnosis of pneumonia.
+In the elderly, the clinical presentation may not follow typical patterns, leading to delay in diagnosis and increased mortality.
 In the elderly symptoms such as generalized weakness, altered mental status and malaise could be the first signs of the illness.

 A patient’s vital signs may be the most useful physical exam finding in diagnosing those with pneumonia.
-When tachypnea, hypoxia, or hyperthermia is present in a patient whom pneumonia is suspected, further diagnostic evaluation should be undertaken.
+When tachypnea, hypoxia, or hyperthermia is present in a patient whose pneumonia is suspected, further diagnostic evaluation should be undertaken.
 Classical signs of consolidation such as egophony, rales, whispered pectoriloquy, dullness to percussion or bronchial breath sounds might be heard.
 However, multiple studies have shown that physical exam findings lack both sensitivity and inter-observer reliability in regards to diagnosing pneumonia.

 Chest radiography has been considered to be the mainstay in diagnosing pneumonia.
 Classically lobar pneumonia has been taught to be caused by S. pneumonia.
 However new literature has shown that a radiograph is not reliable in determining the causative organism in pneumonia patients.
 Unfortunately, radiographs are not 100% sensitive in diagnosing pneumonia.
-Computed tomography (CT) has shown to have a better sensitivity and accuracy as compared to plain chest radiography to diagnose CAP but is used limitedly because of a relatively high cost and radiation exposure.
+Computed tomography (CT) has shown to have better sensitivity and accuracy as compared to plain chest radiography to diagnose CAP but is used limitedly because of a relatively high cost and radiation exposure.

 The diagnosis of the causative organism for pneumonia can be obtained through a variety of means including blood cultures, sputum analysis, and urinary antigens.
 The routine collection of blood cultures has been controversial in the literature.
 Recently the Centers for Medicaid and Medicare Services and the Joint Commission on Accreditation of Healthcare Organizations have noted that routine collection of blood cultures is no longer a core measure that is being tracked.
 Also, the American College of Emergency Physicians (ACEP) made a grade B recommendation against the routine collection of blood cultures in patients admitted with CAP.
 Further sources note that blood cultures should be obtained in those admitted to the intensive care unit, those with leukopenia, cavitary lesion, severe liver disease, alcohol abuse, asplenia or pleural effusions.
 When blood cultures are positive, the majority show S. pneumonia but rarely change clinical management.